TheRedeemed/my-activity-expense-tracker-portal/README.md

 ## Description

-This application is used to track my activities expenses
+This application is used to track my activities expenses.
+This portal interacts with [my-activity-expense-tracker-service](https://github.com/TheRedeemed/my-activity-expense-tracker-service), a Spring boot microservice

 ## Techonology Stack